Tumu, Nigeria

 Tumu is a town located in Gombe State, Nigeria's Akko Local Government Area.
-The distance between Gombe and Tumu is roughly 36 kilometers / 23 mi.
-The capital of Nigeria, Abuja, is located about 399 kilometers (248 miles) away from Tumu.
+The distance between Gombe and Tumu is roughly 36 kilometres / 23 miles.
+The capital of Nigeria, Abuja, is located about 399 kilometres (248 miles) away from Tumu.

 The postcode of the area is 771103.

 Climate

 In Tumu, the weather is hot all year round, with a partly cloudy dry season and an unpleasant, overcast wet season.
-The average yearly temperature is rarely lower or higher than 25°F or 31°F; it often ranges above 100°F.